Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. If Your Dog Is an Adult

 To begin with, you must put an end to the various rituals you may have put in place with him when you leave or arrive at your home.
-Thus, it will play down the situation for your dog and possibly mark the beginning of his independence.
-It is also recommended to close the doors from time to time so that your dog does not follow you into a room and understands that he should not follow you to every corner of the house.
-As you go, you may try to order your dog to go to his bed or remain seated rather than close the doors.
+Thus, it will play down the situation for your dog and possibly mark the beginning of their independence.
+It is also recommended to close the doors from time to time so that your dog does not follow you into a room and understands that they should not follow you to every corner of the house.
+As you go, you may try to order your dog to go to their bed or remain seated rather than close the doors.

 Labrador Retriever at a Dog show

-Image Credit: HarryStueber, Pixabay
+Image By: HarryStueber, Pixabay

 What You Shouldn’t Do if Your Dog Has Separation Anxiety